RohTol/Hotel-Overbooking/PreliminaryModel.md

     ##
     ##           Reference
     ## Prediction    0    1
-    ##          0 6548 1262
+    ##          0 7011 2110
-    ##          1  782 2291
+    ##          1  319 1443
     ##
-    ##                Accuracy : 0.8122
+    ##                Accuracy : 0.7768
-    ##                  95% CI : (0.8047, 0.8195)
+    ##                  95% CI : (0.7689, 0.7846)
     ##     No Information Rate : 0.6735
     ##     P-Value [Acc > NIR] : < 2.2e-16
     ##
-    ##                   Kappa : 0.5575
+    ##                   Kappa : 0.4167
     ##
     ##  Mcnemar's Test P-Value : < 2.2e-16
     ##
-    ##             Sensitivity : 0.6448
+    ##             Sensitivity : 0.4061
-    ##             Specificity : 0.8933
+    ##             Specificity : 0.9565
-    ##          Pos Pred Value : 0.7455
+    ##          Pos Pred Value : 0.8190
-    ##          Neg Pred Value : 0.8384
+    ##          Neg Pred Value : 0.7687
     ##              Prevalence : 0.3265
-    ##          Detection Rate : 0.2105
+    ##          Detection Rate : 0.1326
-    ##    Detection Prevalence : 0.2824
+    ##    Detection Prevalence : 0.1619
-    ##       Balanced Accuracy : 0.7691
+    ##       Balanced Accuracy : 0.6813
     ##
     ##        'Positive' Class : 1
     ##

-The baseline logistic regression model achieved an **accuracy of 81.5%**, meaning it correctly classified roughly four out of five reservations.
+The baseline logistic regression model achieved an accuracy of **77.7%**, meaning it correctly classified a little over three out of every four reservations.
+However, its performance is highly unbalanced across classes.
+The model’s **sensitivity is only 40.6%**, meaning it detects fewer than half of all true cancellations.
+In contrast, its **specificity is very high at 95.6%**, indicating that it is excellent at correctly identifying guests who will *not* cancel.
-The model’s **sensitivity (65%)** indicates that it successfully identified about two-thirds of actual cancellations, while its **specificity (89%)** shows strong performance in recognizing non-cancellations.
-This balance suggests the model is slightly conservative—it’s better at avoiding false alarms (predicting cancellations that don’t happen) than at catching every cancellation.
-For a hotel aiming to minimize overbooking costs, this trade-off is acceptable for out vanilla model, though future tuning will hopefully allow us to improve recall in order to maximize profits.

 Enhanced LogReg